dctelf/dctelf.github.io/_posts/2024-12-02-what-makes-an-intermediate-certificate-intermediate.md

 The full and authoritative details of these (and all the other) certificate fields is contained within [rfc5280](https://datatracker.ietf.org/doc/html/rfc5280)

-> An important concept here - certificate authorities clearly should conform to these rules to maintain their status (and it appears standards/practice conformity is audited through [CABF](https://cabforum.org/about/information/auditors-and-assessors/audit-criteria/)).<br><br>However, ultimately the client (browser etc.) **must** ensure that the certificate chain they are validating maintains these properties as a line of defence against non-conformity from CAs for whatever reason.<br><br>We will go into this in a bit more detail later in this post, but this BlackHat presentation from the early 2000s ([PDF](https://www.blackhat.com/presentations/bh-dc-09/Marlinspike/BlackHat-DC-09-Marlinspike-Defeating-SSL.pdf) and [video](https://www.youtube.com/watch?v=MFol6IMbZ7Y)) touch on, in the early sections of the presentation, issues at the time emerging from clients not verifying the integrity of the extensions in the chain.
+> I believe that, although CAs are highly likely to conform to the basic principles of setting these extension values, the client must always verify the integrity of the chain in terms of these field values.<br><br>I will go into this in a bit more detail later in this post, but this BlackHat presentation from the early 2000s ([PDF](https://www.blackhat.com/presentations/bh-dc-09/Marlinspike/BlackHat-DC-09-Marlinspike-Defeating-SSL.pdf) and [video](https://www.youtube.com/watch?v=MFol6IMbZ7Y)) touch on, in the early sections of the presentation, issues at the time emerging from clients not verifying the integrity of the extensions in the chain.
 {: .prompt-info }

 ## what happened before these extensions were added?

 This is really hard to find out - I've spent a good few hours searching for anything that outlines the historic approach (prior to the v3 extensions) that stopped anyone who possesses a public CA signed cert from using their private key to sign a subordinate cert, effectively passing it off as an intermediate.

 Given that x509 V1 & V2 look to (almost) pre-date the advent of any significant use of SSL/TLS through the early years of the 2000s, it may be that this issue wasn't considered as significant, with x509 V3 extensions being in place as SSL/TLS became prevalent.
+Either way, I can't find a definitive answer, but technically this appears to be an issue resolved with v3 certs.

 ## Can I sign a certificate with another that's not intended to be a root/intermediate